-Interest Rate and Credit Spread Immediate Sensitivities - An analysis of the Company's sensitivity to an immediate change in risk-free interest rates, corporate bond credit spreads and provincial government bond credit spreads is presented below.
+Interest Rate and Credit Spread Immediate Sensitivities - An analysis of the Company's sensitivity to an immediate change in risk-free interest rates as well as corporate bond and provincial government bond credit spreads is presented below.
 Each sensitivity assumes that all other assumptions remain unchanged.
 Considering that the Company manages these risks by looking jointly at financial instruments and insurance contracts, it analyzes and discloses its sensitivities on a net basis.